klevu/jsv2-early-adopters/tutorial/shopify/hello-world/README.md

 the benefit of installing the App is that it creates us a Klevu API key and will begin synchronising your Shopify products immediately.

-## Install Klevu JSv2 on Shopify
+## Configure Klevu JSv2 on Shopify

-Now you have a Shopify store with the Klevu App installed, the next step is to install JSv2 so you can get Klevu search up and running with full control over the search functionality, look and feel.
+Now you have a Shopify store with the Klevu App installed, the next step is to configure JSv2 so you can get Klevu search up and running with full control over the search functionality, look and feel.

 ### Theme Modifications